 sudo dpkg-reconfigure console-setup

-Select Terminus (default is VGA)
+Select Terminus # Default is VGA

-Select Font Size 16x32 or whatever
+Select Font Size 8x14, or whatever

 sudo systemctl enable ssh